inzilico/kselection/README.md

 The repo contains the following files:

--   `make_test_files.R`: R script to generate fastPHASE input files with artificially missing genotypes
+-   `make_test_files.R` generates fastPHASE input files with artificially missing genotypes

--   `helpers.R`: functions for `make_test.files.R`
+-   `helpers.R` has functions for `make_test.files.R`

+-  `README.md` is this file

-Workflow to select the best K?
+Workflow to select the best K
 ------------------------------

 1. Prepare a file in the format of fastPHASE input file (\*.inp).